 Change 10.38.9.3 as follows

-10.38.9.3 Time Efficient one-to-many ranging
+10.38.9.3 Time efficient one-to-many ranging

-For some time-sensitive applications, e.g., VR/AR, it is useful to improve the time efficiency of the one-to-many ranging by allowing two responders to reply at different times within one ranging slot.
+For some time-sensitive applications, e.g., VR/AR, it is useful to improve the time efficiency of the one-to-many ranging by allowing at most two responders to reply at different times within one ranging slot.
 The responders shall be capable of a fixed reply time of sufficient precision.
-The supported number of UWB MMS fragments (i.e., RSF and/or RIF) per ranging round is limited to two fragments.
+The supported number of UWB MMS fragments (i.e., RSF and/or RIF) per ranging sub-round is limited to two fragments.